Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 It’s crucial that you’re able to show how you arrived at your price when the taxman comes to check all is in line with Transfer Pricing guidelines.

-Controlled Transaction:
+Controlled Transaction or Related Party Transaction:

 Intangibles: